How to stop living paycheck to paycheck

 It’s easy to overindulge in chocolate when you’ve got cupboards full of it.
 The trick is to not have it in the house.
 Money is the same, and it’s easier than ever to get access to it.
 Now we can pay using our phones, get cash out at atms without our cards and buy a new outfit on our commute home from work with AfterPay.
 So cancel the credit card, shut down AfterPay and make it harder to spend money.
 The more difficult it is to spend, the less tempted you will be.

 Automate your savings

-Get your payroll to transfer a separate amount of money into another account each pay.
+One of the easiest ways to stop living pay to pay is to get your payroll manager to transfer a portion of your paycheck into a separate bank account each pay round.
 If you’re paying off debt, make this an additional payment that you make above the minimum repayment.
 If it goes out of your pay without you seeing it, there is less chance that you’re going to spend it.

 Avoid automating your expenditure

-It’s so easy to commit to small regular costs such as Netflix.
-However over the long run, having multiple regular expenses really adds up.
-Resist the temptation and always calculate what something is going to cost you on a yearly basis before committing.
+It’s so easy to commit to small regular expenses such as Netflix, Spotify and Foxtel.
+But over the long term, these seemingly small, but regular expenses really add up.
+To help reduce the temptation, always calculate what something is going to cost you on an annual basis before committing to purchase.

 Save your pay rise